Hiding Leader's Identity in Leader-Follower Navigation through Multi-Agent Reinforcement Learning

 \subsection{Graph Neural Networks Multi-agent Architecture}

 The agents (robots) in the multi-robot team can be treated as nodes of a graph to leverage the power of Graph Neural Networks (GNNs).
-GNNs form a deep-learning architecture where the computations at the nodes and edges of the graph are performed by neural networks (parameterized non-linear functions), \cite{deka2020natural}.
+GNNs are deep-learning architectures where the computations at the nodes and edges of the graph are performed by neural networks (parameterized non-linear functions), \cite{deka2018adaptive, deka2021natural}.
 Due to the presence of graph structure and multiple neural networks, they are called GNNs.